 - Preheat oven to 425°

-- Toss the cauliflower, radish wedges, and garlic with the olive oil.
+- Toss the cauliflower, radish wedges, garlic, and umami powder with the olive oil.

 - Salt and Pepper to taste.